VasilakiG/RandomProjects/Pendulum/pendulum/README.md

 If the `resetButton` is pressed, the code is set to run again.

 ## Conclusion
-This method for determining lengtg of a pendulum is only useful in cases of small angles of swinging.
+This method for determining length of a pendulum is only useful in cases of small angles of swinging.
 For big angles and long lenths of the pendulum it is not effective.